EddieChoCho/tech_notes/MessageQueue/SpringAMQP.md

 ## AmqpTemplate

 ### Publishing is Asynchronous — How to Detect Successes and Failures

 * Publish to an exchange but there is no matching destination queue.
 	* This is covered by publisher returns, as described in Correlated Publisher Confirms and Returns.

 * Publish to a non-existent exchange.
 	* The message is dropped and no return is generated.
 	* The underlying channel is closed with an exception.
 By default, this exception is logged, but you can register a ChannelListener with the CachingConnectionFactory to obtain notifications of such events.

 ## How to Consume Messages?

 * Through AMQPTemplate
 * Through @RabbitListener annotation
 * Through MessageListener

 ### Configurations

 * PrefetchCount
 * ConcurrentConsumers

+## RabbitAdmin

+* The AMQP specification describes how the protocol can be used to configure queues, exchanges, and bindings on the broker.
+* These operations are present in the AmqpAdmin interface in the org.springframework.amqp.core package.
+(The implementation of that class is org.springframework.amqp.rabbit.core.RabbitAdmin.)
+* As long as a RabbitAdmin exists in the application context.
+We can declare collections of exchanges, queues, and bindings.

 ## References

 * [Spring AMQP](https://docs.spring.io/spring-amqp/docs/current/reference/html)